 OK so about the Library, it is easy to find.
 On 5th Street just up from Grand Central Station, it is the big building with the lions at the front, as seen in the opening Ghostbuster Sequence for the library … sorry, I will stop.
-But, we were not exactly sensible when we visited, but it could have been so much more funny if Manuel had been there… OK, so now about the Library.
+But, we were not exactly sensible when we visited, but it could have been so much funnier if Manuel had been there… OK, so now about the Library.
 It has 18 million books, 53 million items and is the 2nd largest library in the USA … but it didn’t have the one we requested!

 The New York Public Library, Astor, Lenox and Tilden Foundations, is a private library, not government and is run as a non-profit.
-It began as a 19th century amalgamation of grass-roots and social libraries aided by the philanthropy of the wealthiest Americans of that age.
+It began as a 19th-century amalgamation of grass-roots and social libraries aided by the philanthropy of the wealthiest Americans of that age.
 If you wonder where it keeps that many books and items, it has branches in the boroughs of Manhattan, The Bronx, and Staten Island, and affiliations with academic and professional libraries within the metropolitan area of New York State.

-If you are on a New England Cruise we have many films that might help you plan, or excite you about your forthcoming trip, or if you are undecided they might just sway you to this route.
-They include, Boston Cheers, Boston Harbour Walk, Boston Clough House, Boston Quincy Market and Freedom Trail, New York Statue of Liberty and Island trip, NY Ellis Island, NY Empire State Building by Night, NY Big Bus Blue Route, NY Big Bus Purple Route, NY Big Bus Red Route, Baltimore Guide, Charleston Guide and Bermuda.
+If you are on a New England Cruise we have many films that might help you plan or excite you about your forthcoming trip, or if you are undecided they might just sway you to this route.
+They include Boston Cheers, Boston Harbour Walk, Boston Clough House, Boston Quincy Market and Freedom Trail, New York Statue of Liberty and Island trip, NY Ellis Island, NY Empire State Building by Night, NY Big Bus Blue Route, NY Big Bus Purple Route, NY Big Bus Red Route, Baltimore Guide, Charleston Guide and Bermuda.

 SEE THE CRUISE BEFORE YOU CRUISE THE SEA.
 We show cruise destinations all over the world.
 From St Lucia to Barcelona, from Tallinn to Tenerife, from Rome to Russia.
 Please follow us on Facebook and Twitter and share.